A new ionisation network and radiation transport module in PLUTO: The equations

 The total ionisation rate ($\xi_{k,i}$) thus consists of (from left to right) the collisional ionisation rate and the CT rates with HII and HeII.
 The total recombination rate ($\alpha_{k,i}$) includes the radiative+dielectronic recombination rates and the CT rates with HI and HeI.
 The CT reactions of the metals with H and He could also be included in the rate equations of H and He but since the number density of H and He are overwhelmingly large compared to metals, this rate does not affect the H and He ion fractions.
-Although these rate equations are almost exactly similar to \cite{Tesileanu2008}, we use different rate coefficients as used in \cite{Gnat2007}.
-Another difference is that we also include the statistical CT rates for ions with charge $\geq 4+$ as prescribed by \cite{Ferland1997}\footnote{The statistical CT is assumed only for the highly ionised elements considering that such highly ionised ions have so many energy levels available that a mere collision with a neutral atom can cause charge transfer. }
+We use the rate coefficients used in \cite{Gnat2007}.
+In addition, we also include the statistical CT rates for ions with charge $\geq 4+$ as prescribed by \cite{Ferland1997}\footnote{The statistical CT is assumed only for the highly ionised elements considering that such highly ionised ions have so many energy levels available that a mere collision with a neutral atom can cause charge transfer. }

 In our new module we also include the photo-ionisation effects.
 The photo-ionisation rate for a given spectrum $J_\nu$ ($\ergpspcmsq$ sr$^{-1}$) is

 where, $\sigma_{\nu,k,i,s}$ is the photo-ionisation cross section of the ion at a given frequency.
 Here, $s$ represents the shell numbers ($1s, 2s, 2p, ...., 4s$) of the remaining electrons.
 The sum over the shells is needed to calculate the total photo-ionisation cross section for the ion as any of the electrons from an inner shell can also be ejected by this process.
 The sum does not include electrons higher than $4s$ which is required only in atoms with atomic number $>30$.
 The cross sections are obtained from the fits provided in \cite{Verner1996a}.
 We include stripping of inner electrons by Auger processes.
 The Auger rate can be written as